Sirrah91/Asteroid-spectra/v1.0/Datasets/README.md

 Data are stored in *.npz format.
 Each data file contain spectra, corresponding wavelengths, and metadata.
 Optionally, the files contain labels and notes about label and metadata.
 The file can be loaded with **data = numpy.load('name_of_a_file.npz, allow_pickle=True)**.
 Saved quantites are visualised with **data.files**.

-Each row in the **spectra** files contains one reflectance spectrum (denoised with convolution filter and normalised at 550 nm).
+Each row in the **spectra** files (accesible with data["spectra"]) contains one reflectance spectrum (denoised with convolution filter and normalised at 550 nm).
 The values are in the following order:
   - wavelengths from 450 nm to 2450 nm, step 5 nm (401 values); (see data["wavelengths"])
   - if labels are present; (see data["label metadata"])
     - olivine, orthopyroxene, clinopyroxene, plagioclase relative volume fraction (4 values)